SoulLess-Frog/CLI-Tools/README.md

 # First thing you need to do
 - kitty +kitten ssh (put the ip of the server) // do it once for kitty for ssh

 - git clone https://github.com/SoulLess-Frog/CLI-Tools.git
 - move the files inside CLI-Tools folder to .config/ folder

-- install tmux and zsh
+- install tmux, kitty and zsh
+- sudo update-alternatives --config x-terminal-emulator // to change the default termianl kitty

 - for tmux
   - git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm //tmux